-During Semana Santa (Holy Week), you’ll see pilgrims walking along the main roads heading here heading here.
-As many as 30,000 people descend on the small village on Good Friday, the culmination of the pilgrimage.
-Some seek healing, some come for atonement, some come to honor the dead, some to pray for the living, some may wish to deepen their connection to God and some are looking for spiritual renewal.
+During Semana Santa (Holy Week), you’ll see pilgrims walking along the main roads heading here.
+Big crowds descent on the small village on Good Friday.
+Some say it’s tens of thousands, but no one has ever counted.
+Some seek healing, some come for atonement, some come to honor the dead, some to pray for the living, some to deepen their connection to God and some are looking for spiritual renewal.
 The reasons for making this long walk (for some, over 100 miles) are as different as the people who make it.
 Why Chimayó?
 According to local legend, Chimayó is the site of a miracle.

 Here’s one version of the local legend.
 Don Bernardo Abeyta was a Penitente brother.
 The Hermandad de Nuestro Padre Jesus el Nazareno, also known as Los Hermanos Penitentes or just Penitentes was an organization of Catholic lay brothers with a strong devotion to Christ.
-At the time, they practiced acts of piety: including mortification, flagellation, cross bearing.
+At the time, they practiced acts of piety: including mortification, flagellation and cross bearing.
 On Good Friday, they reenacted the Crucifixion to atone for their sins and those of mankind.
 A member of the group would be bound to a cross.
 They worshiped and still do, in small, unsanctified chapels called moradas.

 For more about Semana Santa, read Good Friday and the Penitentes in New Mexico